iot-edge-foundation/iot-edge-heartbeat/README.md

 This module can be used to generate a constant heartbeat coming from the IoT Edge module or IoT Edge devices which host this module.

+You can also check for quality of the connection or for missing telemetry using the counter provided.

 ## Docker Hub

 A version generated for Docker Linux can be found at https://hub.docker.com/r/svelde/iot-edge-heartbeat/